 White powder on the surface of your mortar indicates that there are water-soluble salts migrating through your masonry.
 The white sediment they create can be washed away, but this does little to prevent a recurring problem.
 Efflorescence is often caused by penetrating or rising damp, so the cause of the ingress must be determined before the right waterproofing strategy is created.

 Condensation can affect any building, but it’s all the more destructive in commercial kitchens and factory environments.
-While ventilation can improve the problem dramatically, if you’re seeing signs of mould, you need a more drastic solution.
+While ventilation can improve the problem dramatically, if you’re seeing signs of mold, you need a more drastic solution.
 Fungal spores are sometimes toxic, and their allergenic effects are dangerous to asthmatics.
 Anti-condensation paint is an effective waterproofing solution.
 The right insulation and sealer can also keep surfaces warm to prevent condensation further.

 Roofing condensation shouldn’t be mistaken for penetrative dampness.
 The stack effect shows itself in wintertime and can be diagnosed by crackling sounds as frozen moisture breaks inside your roofing.
 It can also be spotted through buckled or spongy insulation.
 Cool roofs achieve better solar reflectivity and thermal emissivity, but if you’re on a budget, wet insulation and fleece backing can act as economical waterproofing.
 During summer, humidity levels of over 50% can permeate your insulation and influence the condensation levels of a metal roof.
 Large buildings are particularly prone to this problem, which can cause hidden mold.
 Vapor retardants and extra insulation may help.